Yash200717/Sahayak-WebApp/README.md

 ## 1. Introduction
 Domestic violence and women’s safety remain critical social issues across the world.
-Many victims hesitate to report abuse due to fear, stigma, or lack of immediate support. **SAMAYAK** is a technology-driven solution designed to provide safety, support, and empowerment to women by integrating emergency assistance, discreet reporting, and access to mental health & legal resources.
+Many victims hesitate to report abuse due to fear, stigma, or lack of immediate support. **SAHAYAK** is a technology-driven solution designed to provide safety, support, and empowerment to women by integrating emergency assistance, discreet reporting, and access to mental health & legal resources.

 ---